 - Global Scope: Variables declared Globally (outside of any function) have Global Scope and Global variables can be accessed from anywhere in a program.
 Similar to function scope variables declared with var, let and const are quite similar when declared outside a block.Scope outside the outermost function attached to the window.

 - Local Scope: Variables declared inside a function become local to the function.
 Local variables are created when a function starts and deleted when the function is executed.
 Local variables have Function Scope which means that they can only be accessed from within the function.
 Inside the function being executed.

-Let’s look at the code below.
-We have a global variable defined in first line in global scope.
+Example 1: We have a global variable defined in the first line in the global scope.
 Then we have a local variable defined inside the function fun().

-After ES2015, we started using let instead of var for declaring variables and also now the if block is also counted as a block scope, hence in the above example we get an error instead of the value 100.
-If we change the let to var we will get 100 as output as if block was not considered a block scope earlier, only functions were.
+Output: After ES2015, we started using let instead of var for declaring variables, and also now the if block is also counted as a block scope, hence in the above example we get an error instead of the value 100.
+In earlier versions If we change the let to var we will get 100 as output as “if..else” block was not considered a block scope earlier, only functions were considered block scope.

 Also, the const keyword has the same scope as the let keyword and is also a block scope.